NicPWNs/Discord-BTM-Bot/README.md

 A serverless Discord bot for learning and fun.
 Hosted in AWS on Lambda and DynamoDB.

 ## ⚠️ Warning
-Currently being migrated to Python as [MEGABOT](https://github.com/NicPWNs/MEGABOT).
-This is being done due to preference for python, better community support, and ability to respond to event listeners.
+This is deprecated after being migrated to Python as [MEGABOT](https://github.com/NicPWNs/MEGABOT).
+This was done due to preference for python, better community support, and ability to respond to event listeners.
 Not serverless, though. 😞

 ## 🛠️ Build & Deploy to AWS Lambda
 ```bash